 Best & worst time to get injured

 Haha – I just wanted to see if you were reading.
 Is there ever a ‘best’ time to get injured?
 If you have a case of Osgoods presenting itself, hopefully you are entering or it is during the off-season or around the Holidays (Thanksgiving, Christmas, New Year’s).
-This is a time for rest and break for most athletes in Middle School & High School & the pros.
+This is a time for rest for most athletes in middle school & high school & college.

 The worst time to get Osgoods would be during an important tryout or game because these are really times when you need to play through the pain because for most serious athletes who love their sport they don’t want to miss these chances that only come every so often.
 My point is try to sit out and rest as much as you can when you can but I know there are these certain chapters in an adolescents life that are so important to them.